 Cloth and timber.
 Titanium and leather.
 Salt water and stone.
 Perched gracefully above the icy waters of historic Sullivans Cove, Aloft is the sensory oasis Hobart has been waiting for!

-There’s no right or wrong to it, with many quite comfortable relaxing in the familiar.
+There’s no right or wrong to it, but many restaurateurs prove comfortable relaxing in the familiar.
 Not so for the young team behind Aloft.
 This is their opportunity to make a mark on Tasmania unlike any other and they are pursuing it with passion, enthusiasm and a level of talent remarkable for a team so young.

 Aloft isn’t just a restaurant – it’s an experience.

-While a la carte options are available, the banquet menu ($75pp) is our recommendation.
+While a la carte options are available, the Aloft banquet menu ($75pp) is our recommendation.

 Perhaps the most surprising dish of the evening was the koji beef and grilled mushroom with horseradish.